Kuntal-G/MOOC-Courses/README.md

 ## Natural Language Processing Specialization (Coursera)
-This contains the programming exercise of the Coursera NLP Specialization (by Prof.Younes Bensouda Mourri and Google Eesearch Scientist Łukasz Kaiser ) consisting
+This contains the programming exercise of the Coursera NLP Specialization (by Prof.Younes Bensouda Mourri and Google Research Scientist Łukasz Kaiser ) consisting

 * Natural Language Processing with Classification and Vector Spaces
 * Natural Language Processing with Probabilistic Models